 It’s crawfish season in Louisiana, which means it’s time for the traditional crawfish boil.
 Besides being great to eat, Louisiana’s favorite crustacean and a staple of Southern cuisine, there are some impressive health benefits of crawfish.
 Low in calories, Louisiana Wild crawfish are a low-fat source of protein, essential vitamins and minerals, and they have nearly half the calories of roasted, skinless chicken breast.
-You can order online to have overnight from Deanie's Seafood Market.
+You can order online at https://www.shopdeanies.com to have overnight crawfish from Deanie’s Seafood Market.

 Crawfish look like tiny lobsters and are typically between 3 inches and 6 inches long.
 Crawfish inhabit freshwater lakes and streams, and the presence of crawfish indicate that the waters they are in are relatively clean, since they rarely live in waters that are polluted.